embedded-dev-research/itlab_2022/README.md

 # itlab_2022
-## Optimization of Computer Vision Algorithms on ARM Architecture Processors
+## Low-level optimization of computer vision algorithms on ARM architectures